AmandaStange/CharmmGuiAuto/README.md

 The `Example_input_yaml` directory contains sample YAML files that demonstrate how to configure various simulations, and gives an overview of the different parameters that can be changed.
 You can customize these files to fit your specific needs.

 ## Known Issues

-- Only works with firefox
+- Only works with Firefox.
-- Can not be used to continue retrieved jobs, but can download jobs that are finished, but not downloaded, if you   have the jobid.
+- Cannot be used to continue retrieved jobs, but can download jobs that are finished but not yet downloaded if you have the job ID.

-Firefox binary (firefox_binary.cpython-37.pyc - possible original path 'miniconda3/lib/python3.7/site-packages/     selenium/webdriver/firefox/__pycache__/firefox_binary.cpython-37.pyc') must be placed in the bin of your            environment.
+- Firefox binary (`firefox_binary.cpython-37.pyc` - possible original path `miniconda3/lib/python3.7/site-packages/selenium/webdriver/firefox/__pycache__/firefox_binary.cpython-37.pyc`) must be placed in the `bin` of your environment.

+## How to Contribute

+Contributions are welcome!

+If you would like to contribute:

+1. **Fork** this repository.
+2. **Clone** your fork locally.
+3. **Create a branch** for your changes.
+4. **Make your changes**, following PEP 8 style guidelines.
+5. **Commit and push** your changes.
+6. **Open a pull request**.

+For detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+If you plan to contribute **a new feature** or **significant changes**, please open an issue first to discuss your idea.

 ## License